 Norman Clyde (April 8, 1885 – December 23, 1972) was a mountaineer, mountain guide, freelance writer, nature photographer, and self trained naturalist.
 He is well known for achieving over 130 first ascents, many in California's Sierra Nevada and Montana's Glacier National Park.
 He also set a speed climbing record on California's Mount Shasta in 1923.
-The Bancroft Library at the University of California, Berkeley has 1467 articles written by Clyde in its archives.

 In 1920, Clyde journeyed with a Sierra Club group from Yosemite Valley to the Evolution Basin, completing many climbs along the way.
 He set a speed climbing record on Mount Shasta in 1923, ascending from Horse Camp at approximately 8,000 feet (2,400 m) to the summit at 14,162 feet (4,317 m) in 3 hours and 17 minutes.
 That year, he also spent 36 days in Glacier National Park, Montana, where he climbed 36 mountains, including 11 first ascents.
 The National Park Service issued a press release praising his accomplishments in Glacier National Park.
 He returned to climb in Glacier National Park in 1924 and 1937.